What You Need To Know About Stinging Insects

 Carpenter Bees are a solitary species of stinging insect.
 They look very similar to bumble bees.
 Carpenter bee abdomens are black, smooth, and shiny.
 Bumble bees on the other hand have hairy, yellow abdomens.

 Mud daubers are a large, solitary species of stinging insect.
 They range in color from black to metallic blue and may or may not have yellow or green markings.
 They create their nests out of the mud.

 Yellow Jackets have a segmented, hairless body, and a distinctive thin waist.
-Their body has a well-defined yellow and black striped pattern on it.
-Their face and head is a blend of black and yellow colors.
+Their body has a well-defined yellow and black striped pattern on them.
+Their face and head are a blend of black and yellow colors.

 Are stinging insects dangerous?